wuxxin/infra-shared/examples/safe/README.md

 # Safe - Fedora-CoreOS on Raspberry Pi Appliance

+## Showcase

-## Showcase: a self-updating rolling release encrypted storage appliance
+a self-updating rolling release encrypted storage appliance

 with container, compose and nspawn example in ~ 600 lines, ~ 1500 words code.